 European Directive on Payment Services

 Since September of this year, online payments in the EU have become more secure through the EU Payment Services Directive 2 (PSD2).
-Customers shopping online have to authenticate their payment using two different factors, so-called “two-factor authentication” or “strong customer authentication”.
+Customers using online shopping have to authenticate their payment using two different factors, so-called “two-factor authentication” or “strong customer authentication”.
 When paying by card, credit card companies have introduced a version of the 3-D Secure procedure that complies with the PSD2 rules.
 In any case, customers are much better protected, since banks and online shops are obligated to implement new security measures.
 Without strong customer authentication, they are held responsible for fraudulent transactions, such as stolen card purchases.
 Under the new directive, online shops cannot charge any additional fees if customers choose to pay by credit card or bank transfer.

 Obligations of online-shops and -platforms

 Changes are necessary in online commerce, which, although laborious, strengthens customer confidence and ultimately leads to greater market success.
 New tax regulations have also come into force.
 Since January this year, operators of online platforms and electronic marketplaces have been responsible for the unclaimed sales taxes of their vendors.
 The aim of this requirement is that sellers are more rigorously checked by their platforms to comply with the tax liability.
 Failure to comply with the new regulations will result in high fines and closure of vendor accounts.

 In terms of buyer protection and legitimate online trading a lot is changing – good prospects for relaxed gift purchases and a Merry Christmas with Santa and not the Grinch!

 - https://www.teltarif.de/internet/sicherheit/online-shopping.html; Zugriff: 4.
 November 2019